thomasgerdes/library-statistics/README.md

 ## Overview

-This interactive dashboard visualizes library acquisitions and collection data for an institutional library.
+This dashboard visualizes library acquisitions and collection data for an institutional library.
 The visualization was created using Quarto with Chart.js and developed with AI assistance.

 ## What it shows